galminyana/CheatSheets/AD/AD_PrivilegesEscalation.md

 # From here, a DC-Sync attack to DC to get krbtgt and also to enterprise DC.
 ```
 ### Constrained Delegation
+With have GenericALL/GenericWrite privileges on a machine account object of a domain, it can be abused, and then impersonate ourselves as any user of the domain to the machine.
 ```powershell
 # Get users with Constraied delegation
 C:> . .\PowerView.ps1